ampproject/amp.dev/content/docs/guides/ads_on_amp/ads_getting_started.md

 <script async custom-element="amp-ad" src="https://cdn.ampproject.org/v0/amp-ad-0.1.js"></script>
 [/sourcecode]

+By adding the `amp-ads` component, you've added the ads framework to your AMP page.

-### 2. You added the ads framework, now specify the ad server or ad network in the `type` attribute:
+### 2. Specify the ad server or ad network in the `type` attribute:

 [sourcecode:html]
 <amp-ad